 f) Grants provided under this allowance shall not be cumulated with other subsidies for the same costs.

-An applicant must be able to provide the necessary documentation to demonstrate it is eligible for funding under this COVID-19 Business Grant Special Allowance.
-Local Authorities must first verify that an applicant can meet all the criteria set out under this allowance before providing further funding under this allowance.
+An applicant must be able to provide the necessary documentation to demonstrate it is eligible for funding under the COVID-19 Business Grant Special Allowance.
+We are required by the government to verify that an applicant can meet all the criteria set out before providing further funding under this allowance.

-Grants provided in excess of the Small Amounts of Financial Assistance Allowance may not be granted to applicants that were defined as an ‘undertaking in difficulty’ (as defined below) on 31 December 2019.
-In derogation to the above, grants can be granted to micro or small enterprises (as defined above) that were already in difficulty on 31 December 2019 provided that they are not subject to collective insolvency proceedings.
+Grants provided in excess of the Small Amounts of Financial Assistance Allowance may not be granted to applicants that were defined as an ‘undertaking in difficulty’ on 31 December 2019.
+However, grants can be granted to micro or small enterprises (as defined above) that were already in difficulty on 31 December 2019 provided that they are not subject to collective insolvency proceedings.

 ‘Undertaking in Difficulty’